rollup/rollup-plugin-typescript/README.md

   ]
 }).then(...)
 ```
-All options are as per the [Typescript documentation](https://typescriptlang.org/), except `options.include` and `options.exclude` (each a minimatch pattern, or array of minimatch patterns), which determine which files are transpiled by Typescript (by default, all files are transpiled).
+All options are as per the [Typescript's Compiler Options](https://github.com/Microsoft/TypeScript/wiki/Compiler-Options), except `options.include` and `options.exclude` (each a minimatch pattern, or array of minimatch patterns), which determine which files are transpiled by Typescript (by default, all files are transpiled).

+## Issues

+TypeScript doesn't seem to be able to transpile to ECMAScript 5 while preserving modules.
+This means that only TypeScript specific syntax is stripped from the code during transpilation.
+(If a way exists, please let me know.)

 ## License